JavaScript Form Fundamentals: Submit & Data Extraction

 What you're learning: Stop page reload, see what FormData contains.

-<script type="module" src="./src/form-practice.js"></script>
+<script type="module" src="./src/index.js"></script>

-Then add this to src/form-practice.js:
+Then add this to src/index.js:

 const form = document.querySelector("form");